Constraining Reheating Temperature, Inflaton-SM Coupling and Dark Matter Mass in Light of ACT DR6 Observations: Constraining inflationary and post-inflationary parameters

 \subsubsection{E-model}

-We have presented our theoretical model predictions of $(n_s, r)$ for various combinations of the potential parameter $\alpha$ and the inflaton EoS parameter $\wphi$ in the $(\ns-r)$ plane, as shown in Fig.~\ref{nsrE}.
-These predictions span reheating temperatures ranging from the maximum $\tre \sim 10^{15}$ GeV (solid black lines) down to the BBN threshold $\tbbn \sim 4$ MeV (dashed black lines).
-However, the combined observational data from P+ACT+LB+BK18 impose a lower bound on the reheating temperature for $\wphi < 1/3$.
-The upper bound on $\tre$ is set by the assumption of instantaneous reheating temperature.
-As a result, for $\wphi < 1/3$, the allowed upper limit on $\tre$ directly translates into a maximum permissible value for the potential parameter $\alpha$.
-In contrast, for $\wphi > 1/3$, the lower bound on $\tre$, determined either by $\tbbn$ or by $T_{\rm re}^{\rm GW}$ depending on which one is stronger, sets an upper limit on the potential parameter $\alpha$.
-In Table~\ref{alphatable}, we provide the allowed ranges of $\alpha$, along with $H_{\rm end}$ and $N_{\rm k}$, for five different values of $\wphi = (0,\,1/3,\,1/2,\,5/7,\,7/8)$
+We have presented our theoretical model predictions of $(n_s, r)$ for various combinations of the potential parameter $\alpha$ and the inflaton EoS parameter $\wphi$ in the $(\ns-r)$ plane, as shown in Fig.~\ref{nsrE} (upper panel).
+These predictions span reheating temperatures ranging from the maximum possible reheating temperature $\tre^{\rm max} \sim 10^{15}$ GeV (solid black lines) down to the BBN threshold $\tre^{\rm min}=\tbbn \sim 4$ MeV (dashed black lines).
+In Fig.~\ref{nsrE}, the magenta shaded regions represent the combined observational constraints from P+ACT+LB+BK18.
+For comparison, the earlier Planck results \cite{Tristram:2021tvh} are shown as blue shaded regions.
+In this work, we study the constraints on inflationary and post-inflationary parameters using the latest combined dataset P+ACT+LB+BK18.
+We consider five representative values of the inflaton equation-of-state parameter, $\wphi = (0,\,1/3,\,1/2,\,5/7,\,7/8)$, the corresponding allowed ranges of the potential parameter $\alpha$, together with the inflationary parameters $H_{\rm end}$ and $N_k$, are summarized in Table~\ref{alphatable}.
+From Fig.~\ref{nsrE}, one can clearly see how the reheating temperature bounds translate into constraints on the parameter $\alpha$.
+For $\wphi<1/3$, the lower reheating temperature limit $\tre^{\rm min}=\tbbn$ always lies outside the ACT-allowed region in the $(n_s,r)$ plane.
+As a result, the upper reheating temperature limit $\tre^{\rm max}$ provides the relevant constraint, which in turn sets the maximum allowed value of the potential parameter $\alpha$.
+In contrast, for $\wphi > 1/3$, the $\tre^{\rm max}$ line always lies outside the ACT contour.
+In this case, the lower reheating temperature bound-either $\tbbn$ or $T_{\rm re}^{\rm GW}$ (whichever is stronger)-determines the allowed range of $\alpha$.
+But, for the special case $\omega = 1/3$, the entropy-conservation relation (Eq.~\ref{entropy-conservation}), further reduced to $61.6 \simeq N_k + \ln\!\left(\frac{\rho_{\rm end}^{1/4}}{H_k}\right)$ \cite{Cook:2015vqa}.
+This relation is independent of the reheating temperatures and predicts a single value of $n_s$ for a given $\wphi$ and $\alpha$ (see Fig.~\ref{w13}).

+In Fig.~2, we observe that for a given value of $\alpha$, the full reheating temperature range $(4\,{\rm MeV} \leq T_{\rm re} \leq 10^{15}\,{\rm GeV})$ does not lie entirely within the ACT-allowed region in the $(n_s,r)$ plane.
+For relatively small values of $\alpha$, the predictions corresponding to the entire reheating temperature range lie outside the ACT contour.
+As $\alpha$ increases, a portion of these predictions moves inside the ACT-allowed region, so that only part of the reheating temperature range becomes compatible with the observational constraints.
+However, when $\alpha$ becomes large, the predictions again lie outside the ACT contour.
+Therefore, only an intermediate range of $\alpha$ allows reheating temperatures that are consistent with ACT observations.
+To clearly illustrate how the reheating temperature allowed by ACT depends on the potential parameter $\alpha$, we translate the information from the $(n_s,r)$ plane into the $T_{\rm re}$--$\alpha$ plane.